acidus99/warez-book/Book/about.md

 * Moved all footnotes to the end of each chapter
 * Converted footnotes into [Github Flavored Markdown Footnotes](https://docs.github.com/en/enterprise-cloud@latest/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#footnotes)
 * Extracted high resolution images from the PDF
-* Converted block quotes, lists, and pre-formatted text into the Markdown equivlent, where appropriate.
+* Converted block quotes, lists, and pre-formatted text into the Markdown equivalent, where appropriate.

 ## What's Missing